morgen-peschke/trans-factsheet/README.md

         * were the victim or **sexual assault** (64%)
 * [Virupaksha et al. 16](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5178031/)
     * Broad meta-analysis of **21 studies **on the trans suicide attempt rate (it's quite high).
-    * The suicide attempt rate ranges from **32% to 50%** across countries
+    * The suicide attempt rate ranges from **32% to 50%** across countries.
-    * The following were found to have an impact on the suicide attempt rate
+    * The following were found to have an impact on the suicide attempt rate:
         * Gender-based victimization
         * Discrimination
         * Bullying
         * Violence
-        * being rejected by the family, friends, and community
+        * Being rejected by the family, friends, and community
-        * harassment by intimate partner, family members, police and public
+        * Harassment by intimate partner, family members, police and public
-        * discrimination and ill-treatment at health-care system
+        * Discrimination and ill-treatment at health-care system
 * [Zeluf 18](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5905855/)
     * Swedish study on trans suicide prevention
     * **37%** of respondents reported that they have seriously considered suicide during the past 12 months and **32%** had ever attempted a suicide
     * Suicide ideation is associated with:
         * Offensive treatment
-        * lifetime exposure to trans-related violence
+        * Lifetime exposure to trans-related violence
-        * less satisfaction with contacts with friends and acquaintances and with one's own psychological wellbeing
+        * Less satisfaction with contacts with friends and acquaintances and with one's own psychological wellbeing
-        * lack of practical support
+        * Lack of practical support
 * [Williams Institute: Haas et al. 14](https://williamsinstitute.law.ucla.edu/wp-content/uploads/AFSP-Williams-Suicide-Report-Final.pdf)
     * **Massive demographic analysis** which codifies the many **social & institutional factors** which contribute to trans suicide rates